Cristina Yang: Storylines and character

-Burke is replaced by Erica Hahn (Brooke Smith), who immediately dislikes Yang for her trend of having affairs with famous surgeons, such as Burke, going so far as refusing to let her scrub in on cardiac surgeries.
-Eventually, Callie Torres (Sara Ramirez) moves in with Yang, and she still tries to earn Hahn's approval.
-Hahn reveals that she dislikes Yang because she reminds her of an early version of herself and continues to cut Yang out of cardiac surgeries and neglects to teach her, before eventually quitting the hospital and leaving Seattle Grace without a head of cardio (due to a disagreement with Torres).
-Without a teacher, Yang begins to seriously doubt the purpose of remaining in her place at Seattle Grace when the program falls to twelfth on a list of the best teaching hospitals and Burke wins the Harper Avery award without mentioning her at all, despite her saving his career.
-Yang tells the Chief that her current existence in the hospital is "unbearable" and that she has turned into a ghost.
+Burke is replaced by Erica Hahn (Brooke Smith), who dislikes Yang for her affairs with other surgeons.
+Eventually, Callie Torres (Sara Ramirez) moves in with Yang, and Yang still tries to earn Hahn's approval.
+Hahn reveals that Yang reminds her of her younger self, hence her resentment of Yang; Hahn quits the hospital, leaving Seattle Grace's head of cardio position vacant.
+Yang becomes depressed when Seattle Grace falls to twelfth on a list of the best teaching hospitals, and Burke wins the Harper Avery award without mentioning her at all.

-Yang meets Owen Hunt (Kevin McKidd), an army trauma surgeon when he patches her up from being stabbed in the stomach by a falling icicle outside the hospital.
-The pair are immediately attracted to each other and share a brief kiss.
-Owen Hunt is later honorably discharged, he is hired as Seattle Grace's chief of trauma surgery and he and Yang begin a flirtation.
-Yang grows emotionally when she decides to support Meredith in her relationship with Derek Shepherd (Patrick Dempsey), despite her logical misgivings about their staying power, and begins to be more emotionally open towards Hunt.
-However, Hunt has repressed memories of his time in Iraq and PTSD which causes Hunt to behave erratically, and even attack and strangle her while asleep.
-Yang attempts to be emotionally supportive but ends their relationship as she is afraid of sleeping next to him.
-Cristina loses her shot at being the first resident to perform a solo surgery despite being unanimously chosen by the attending surgeons, having been disciplined from failing to report the irresponsible behavior of the new interns.
-Meredith and Cristina have a fight during the intern scandal, and Cristina chooses Alex to be her replacement.
-They eventually reconcile.
-When Izzie discovers her life-threatening cancer, Yang is the one she confides in over her other friends due to Yang's ability to remain emotionally distant.
+Yang meets Owen Hunt (Kevin McKidd), an army trauma surgeon, when he patches her up after an icicle stabs her in the abdomen outside the hospital.
+After his honorable discharge, Hunt is hired as Seattle Grace's chief of trauma surgery, and he and Yang begin a relationship.
+Hunt's PTSD, inflicted during his time in Iraq, causes him to attack and strangle her in his sleep.
+Yang, despite wanting to support Hunt, ends their relationship, as she is afraid of sleeping next to him.
+Yang is disciplined for failing to report the new interns' irresponsible behaviour; she loses her chance at becoming the first resident to perform a surgery alone, even though the attending surgeons chose her unanimously.
+Cristina chooses Alex to replace her.
+Yang and Grey argue about the scandal, but reconcile.
+Because of Yang's ability to remain emotionally distant, Izzie confides in her about her cancer diagnosis.
 Yang saves Izzie's life by coming up with a treatment plan and forcing Izzie to tell their friends of her diagnosis.
-Hunt begins seeing a therapist, and Yang confesses her love for him.
-The pair begin a tentative relationship, hampered by Hunt's therapeutic progress and his hot and cold professional behavior, wherein he frequently ignores or penalizes Yang to avoid the appearance of favoritism.
+Hunt begins seeing a therapist and rekindles his relationship with Yang, but frequently ignores or penalizes her to avoid the appearance of favoritism.